-Skirts & Jumpers: The skirt or jumper hem may be no higher than just above the knee, both in front and in back.
-To measure a correct skirt/jumper length: properly adjust the skirt at the waist, kneel on a level surface, and measure at most two inches between skirt's hem and the floor.
-Skirts must be worn at the waist.
+Skorts: The skort hem may be no higher than just above the knee, both in front and in back.
+To measure a correct skort/jumper length, properly adjust the skort at the waist, kneel on a level surface, and measure at most two inches between skort's hem and the floor.
+Skorts must be worn at the waist.
+The Great Hearts plaid skort comes with built-in, black modesty shorts.